The 8 Best Portable RV Surge Protectors

 video play icon

-This wiki has been updated 21 times since it was first published in October of 2018.
+This wiki has been updated 25 times since it was first published in October of 2018.
 A dependable surge protector can prevent damage to your RV’s appliances, gadgets, and air conditioning when electrical problems arise at your campsite, saving you the time and money associated with repairing or replacing your valuables.
 These portable models feature convenient plug-and-play designs, and some also safeguard against issues like faulty wiring and sustained high and low voltages.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 1. Progressive Industries EMS-PT50X